Simply put, intelligence is information which is collected, brought together, assessed and then used to make decisions.

 Like all countries, New Zealand needs its decision-makers (ministers and their government officials) to be well informed, to effectively advance our national security and wellbeing.
 Those decision-makers need information that is relevant to the choices they face, to ensure they make the best decisions for New Zealand.

 Technological change has unleashed vast flows of openly available information.
 Sophisticated assessment is needed to determine what information is relevant to New Zealand’s national security and international interests.

 At the same time, other relevant information is not publicly available.

-The New Zealand government needs the specialised capability of our intelligence and security agencies to collect relevant but hidden information, to bring it together with other information, and assess the results in light of national interests.
+The New Zealand government needs the specialised capability of our intelligence and security agencies to collect relevant but hidden information, to bring it together with publicly available information, diplomatic and military reporting, and assess the results in light of national interests.

 Intelligence is also needed to protect and secure this sensitive information.